One of the top things to do in Maui is a Molokini Crater and Turtle Town snorkeling trip.

-Our latest Molokini snorkeling experience on the Alii Nui was wonderful.
+Our latest Molokini snorkeling trip on the Alii Nui was wonderful.
 Look at all the creatures we still managed to spy!

 Of course, the brilliant weather we were blessed with helped.
 We visited in mid-November – the sun shone and the water was calm and silky warm.
 And it had been almost two years since we’d last gone snorkeling.

-For water babes like us, how could we not feel joy to be out snorkeling in Maui!
+For water babes like us, how could we not have an incredible time snorkeling on Maui!

 Expectations and weather conditions will influence your experience.